 The Lure of Very Short Stories

 Flash fiction, short short fiction, or microfiction is becoming very popular.
-I can certainly understand the attraction.
-Creating very short stories that have power is an enjoyable process for writers.
-Reading flash fiction written by others is often an interesting and very inspirational activity.
+I can understand the attraction.
+Creating very short stories that have power can be an enjoyable process for writers.
+Reading flash fiction written by others is often an interesting and inspirational activity.

 Some people might think that creating flash fiction is easier than writing a conventional short story because it contains fewer words.
 This idea is incorrect, however.
 When a writer is limited to a certain number of words in their stories, a stimulating and educational challenge is created.
 The goal is to eliminate unnecessary words and to make sure that every word that's left is important to the story in some way.

-I enjoy creating flash fiction.
+I enjoy creating flash fiction and trying to improve my skills.
 I also enjoy reading the work of other writers and exploring their ideas about writing.
-At the end of this article are two of the flash fiction stories that I've written.
+Some great examples of very short stories are being created today.

 Flash fiction is also known as sudden fiction.
 Despite this name, most writers need time to create a flash fiction story.
 It's not a quick process.

 There is no generally accepted definition for "flash fiction", other than the fact that it's shorter than a typical short story.
 Writers are creating stories from one sentence to one thousand words in length and calling it flash fiction.
 Websites asking for flash fiction submissions are increasing in number.
 I've discovered several that accept no more than 100 words, another that accepts no more than 300 words and one that accepts no less than 500 words and no more than 1000 words.

 The terms used for flash fiction also vary.
 Some people differentiate between longer flash fiction, which they call short short stories, and shorter microfiction.
 Microfiction is sometimes limited to a hundred words or less, not including the title.

 The Challenge of Creating Flash Fiction